5GEVE/mso-lo/README.md

 The `get_driver()` method is simply a switch that returns an instance of the proper driver.

-### Add unit tests for a NFVO driver
+### Add unit tests for a NFVO/RANO driver

-In order to test our software against an NFVO NBI, we need to mock it.
+In order to test our software against an NBI, we need to mock it.
 For this purpose, we use [Prism](https://stoplight.io/open-source/prism/).
 You can control the kind of HTTP response returned by Prism by modifying the request URL.
 Example: `/nfvo/nfvo_osm1/ns?__code=200`